Shoelaces As Seen In Movies

-Captain Stillman (John Larroquette) wants to keep it under wraps that some of his men were captured in enemy territory with their top secret "Urban Assault Vehicle", so opts to send the rest of his men to rescue them.
-Sergeant Hulka (Warren Oates) argues that those men aren't even capable of tying their own shoelaces.
+Captain Stillman (John Larroquette) wants to keep it under wraps that some of his men were captured in enemy territory with their top secret “Urban Assault Vehicle”, so opts to send the rest of his men to rescue them.
+Sergeant Hulka (Warren Oates) disagrees, arguing that the men aren't even capable of tying their own shoelaces.

 Dirty Harry (1971)

 Scorpio (Andy Robinson), a psychopathic killer, is standing on a rooftop looking for a potential target.
-As he rubs the toe of one boot against his other trouser leg, we briefly see that they are black Doc Martens with white Ladder Lacing, indicative of either military or white supremacist leanings.
+As he rubs the toe of one boot against his other trouser leg, we briefly see that they are black Corcoran jump boots with white Ladder Lacing, indicative of either military or white supremacist leanings.